Blog

 When most people think of Japanese food, the usual suspects come to mind—sushi, ramen, and takoyaki.
 But what if you took a step off the beaten path?
 Osaka, Japan’s vibrant food capital, is also home to some truly exceptional basashi—slices of raw horse meat that are as fresh as they are flavorful.
-In this article, we’ll introduce five top-notch spots in Osaka where you can savor this traditional delicacy.
+In this article, we’ll introduce six top-notch spots in Osaka where you can savor this traditional delicacy.
 Whether you're a curious foodie or a seasoned traveler, these picks promise a deeper dive into Japan’s culinary heritage, brought to you from a local’s perspective.

 Osaka and Basashi: A Deliciously Under-the-Radar Discovery